 Safeguarding is an important subject that can quickly become overwhelming.
 Here in the Southern Ohio Synod we place a major emphasis in helping our congregations adhere to the law while keeping our youth, volunteers, church staff and church entities safe.

-Below are helpful hints to get you started.
+Then specifically for ministry to young people....below are helpful hints to get you started.
 We strongly encourage you NOT to go this alone!

 The Synod Youth & Family Ministry Congregational Coach is here to help

 Most everything you need to know about developing a Best Practices Safeguarding System is posted here on the Synod website

 In addition, you can visit the "Forms" section of the website for example forms, templates and other ideas.

 *When developing a Best Practices Safeguarding System for your congregation it is important that you seek professional advice.
 Both your congregational attorney and insurance agent should be brought into the process.
 Before implementing any system run your documents by both your attorney and your insurance agent.
 Do not proceed with implementing any safeguarding system without their approval.

 Know the Law

 On March 22, 2001, Amended Ohio Senate Bill 187 became law (Ohio Revised Code sections 109.574-577, 121.401, 121.402).
 The legislation's purpose is to help ensure that youth-serving organizations that place volunteers in positions requiring "unsupervised access to children on a regular basis" use appropriate screening methods.